statamic/v2-docs/content/collections/docs/yaml.md

 ### Lists (indexed arrays) {#lists}

-Lists can be structured like a plain-text bulleted list or comma delimited by inside brackets, much like JSON.
+Lists can be structured like a plain-text bulleted list or comma delimited inside brackets, much like JSON.

 ```language-yaml
 shopping_list: